ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 $ ssh root@169.61.244.78
 ```

-Edit the MySQL configuration file `/etc/mysql/my.cnf` and add the following to the `[mysqld]` group to configure it as the the master database.
+Edit the MySQL configuration file `/etc/mysql/my.cnf` and add the following to the `[mysqld]` group to configure it as the source database.
 ```
 server-id       = 1
 log_bin         = /var/log/mysql/mysql-bin.log
 binlog_do_db    = wordpress
 ```
-- `server-id` - With MySQL master-slave replication each instance must have its own unique server-id, use 1 for the master.
+- `server-id` - With MySQL source-replica replication each instance must have its own unique server-id, use 1 for the source database.
 - `log_bin` - Name and location of the binary log file.
-This log is used by the slave nodes to replicate registered database changes.
+This log is used by the replica databases to replicate registered database changes.
 - `binlog_do_db` - Database to be replicated.
 In out case, `wordpress`.

 Restart MySQL.